swisspost-yellowcube/yellowcube-php/docs/article/40-article-status.md

 To check the current status of an `Article` in YellowCube the `Reference` is needed.

 Reference
-:   A `Reference` is included in the responses when adding, updating or deleting an `Article`
+:   A `Reference` is included in the responses when adding, updating or deactivating an `Article`
     by calling

         $response->getReference()